plucia-mitre/pickled-canary_sandbox/README.md

   - NOTE: Starting in v0.1.0 filters must be separately specified for each instance of a wildcard.
 In other words, filters are no longer inherited from the first use of a given wildcard name.
-This is mostly important for search performance where it's likely best to specify filters as often as possible.
+This is mostly important for search performance where it is likely best to specify filters as often as possible.
-- Only `LABEL` is required (although it may be `*`).
+- Only `NAME` is required (although it may be `*`).

 #### Address Wildcards

-If a wildcard's label starts with a `:` character and it's found to be used as a scalar in an instruction Pickled Canary will attempt to compute the address encoded by the scalar and report/match on that address.
+If a wildcard's label starts with a `:` character and it is found to be used as a scalar in an instruction, Pickled Canary will attempt to compute the address encoded by the scalar and report/match on that address.

 For example, a MIPS `beq` instruction encodes a branch destination as its final